 - 8.01 Where there is a grievance by an Employee, the same shall be made in writing to the Steward within three (3) days of the occurrence.
-The Steward shall take the grievance up with the immediate supervisor of the aggrieved Employee. - 8.02 An answer shall be given no later than the commencement of the shift on the day following the presentation of the grievance by the Steward. - 8.03 If the decision has not been given within the prescribed time or, the decision is not acceptable, then the grievance shall be submitted in writing to the Superintendent of the Employee. - 8.04 The Superintendent shall render his decision within twenty-four (24) hours of being presented with the grievance. - 8.05 The Local Union shall be entitled to submit a grievance in writing directly to the Superintendent of the Employer, or the senior official of the Employer on the project, who shall render a decision not later than twenty-four (24) hours following the presentation of the grievance to him. - 8.06 The Employer, or his representative, shall be entitled to submit a grievance in writing directly to the Local Union.
-The Union shall render their decision not later than twenty-four (24) hours following the presentation of the grievance to them. - 8.07 Failing settlement of any grievance it shall be subject to Arbitration in accordance with the following clauses. - 8.08 The grievance shall be referred to the Joint Conference Board which will be required to hear the grievance and give an answer within forty-eight (48) hours of receiving the grievance.
-Should the grieving party not be satisfied with the results of this, the procedure will be as follows. - 8.09 There shall be a group of Arbitrators within the areas of each Local Union which have agreed to act in this capacity under the terms of this agreement. - 8.10 The Arbitrator shall hold a hearing within four (4) days after the grievance is submitted to him and shall render his decision within seventy-two (72) hours after the completion of the hearing, provided that a failure to make an award within the time prescribed, or as extended by the parties, shall not invalidate the proceedings or terminate the authority.
+The Steward shall take the grievance up with the immediate supervisor of the aggrieved Employee. - 8.02 An answer shall be given no later than the commencement of the shift on theday following the presentation of the grievance by the Steward. - 8.03 If the decision has not been given within the prescribed time or, the decision is not acceptable, then the grievance shall be submitted in writing to the Superintendent of the Employee. - 8.04 The Superintendent shall render his decision within twenty-four (24) hours ofbeing presented with the grievance. - 8.05 The Local Union shall be entitled to submit a grievance in writing directly to the Superintendent of the Employer, or the senior official of the Employer on the project, who shall render a decision not later than twenty-four (24) hours following the presentation of the grievance to him.

-- 8.11 It is understood and agreed in the application of this article that there is no power in the participants to any settlement to add to, subtract from or modify the terms of this agreement.
+- 8.06 The Employer, or his representative, shall be entitled to submit a grievance in writing directly to the Local Union.
+The Union shall render their decision not later thantwenty-four (24) hours following the presentation of the grievance to them. - 8.07 Failing settlement of any grievance it shall be subject to arbitration in accordance with the following clauses. - 8.08 The grievance shall be referred to the Joint Conference Board which will be required to hear the grievance and give an answer within forty-eight (48) hours of receiving the grievance.
+Should the grieving party not be satisfied with the results of this, the procedure will be as follows. - 8.09 When a grievance is forwarded to arbitration, it shall be heard by a single arbitrator.
+The party forwarding the grievance shall provide the opposite party with the name of their spokesperson and shall suggest three persons as potential arbitrator.
+The opposite party shall respond with the name of their spokesperson and may either agree to one of the suggested arbitrators or may submit their own list of possible arbitrators for consideration.
+If the parties cannot agree to the selection of an arbitrator, either party may request that an arbitrator be appointed by the Minister of Post-Secondary Education, Training and Labour. - 8.10 The Arbitrator shall hold a hearing within four (4) days after the grievance is submitted to him and shall render his decision within seventy-two (72) hours after the completion of the hearing, provided that a failure to make an award within the time prescribed, or as extended by the parties, shall not invalidate the proceedings or terminate the authority. - 8.11 It is understood and agreed in the application of this article that there is no power in the participants to any settlement to add to, subtract from or modify the termsof this agreement.
 The sole function of an Arbitrator shall be to interpret the meaning of the articles of this agreement and to render a decision that shall be binding on the parties.
 The Arbitrator shall have no power to add to, subtract from or modify the terms of this agreement. - 8.12 The costs of the arbitrator shall be borne equally by the parties thereto - 8.13 The times fixed by this Article are mandatory but may be extended by mutual agreement in writing.
 If the grievance or arbitration is not processed within the time allowed, the grievance or arbitration shall be deemed to have been abandoned.

-Saturdays, Sundays and Holidays shall be excluded in computing the time allowed.
+Saturdays, Sundays and Holidays shall be excluded in computing the timeallowed.